dstackai/dstack/docs/examples/stable-diffusion-xl.md

-# Serving SDXL with FastAPI
+# Deploying SDXL with Services

 Stable Diffusion XL (SDXL) 1.0 is the latest version of the open-source model that is capable of generating high-quality images from text.